beginning of content

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

 Typhoid fever is a notifiable disease.
-This means that if you have typhoid fever, the lab has to tell the local public health authority.
-They may ask to talk with you to try and find out where you caught typhoid fever.
+This means that if you have typhoid fever, the lab will tell the local public health authority.
+They may ask to talk with you to try to find out where you caught typhoid fever.

 How are typhoid and paratyphoid fever treated?